wzab/vextproj/README.md

 *	xdc_ooc file\_name

   This line adds the XDC OOC constraints file to the project (only to the blocks selected for OOC synthesis)

+*	prop property\_name property\_value

+  This line sets the particular property of the last source or constraints file to the given value

+*	propadd property\_name property\_value

+  This line adds the given value to the list of values of the particular property of the last source or constraints file

+  It is possible to use multiple "prop" or "propadd" lines in sequence below the source or constraints file

 *	exec file\_name